Manifest Reconciliation Statement Scheme Terms and Conditions

 3.1 Any owner, master, agent or sub-operator required to deliver manifests and permits to the Director-General in compliance with Regulation 11(2) and Regulation 12(2) of the Regulation of Imports and Exports Regulations (Cap 272A Rg 1), and who wishes to participate in the Scheme must be registered with the Director-General as a User.

-3.2 Users will be required to login using CorpPass to submit the MRS via Web Manifest Reconciliation System (WMRS).
+3.2 Users will be required to login using CorpPass to submit the MRS via Web Manifest Reconciliation Statement System for Sea Shipments (WMRS).

 3.4 Where any breach of these terms and conditions is committed by or is attributable to any of the employees of the User, whether they are Declarants or not, the User shall be deemed to be guilty of the breach and shall be liable to penalties as provided for in clause 7.2 below.